cubesystems/releaf/docs/documentation/controllers/search.md

 ---
-title: "Customizing search"
+title: "Using search"
 weight: 1100
 ---

-# Customizing the built-in search feature
+# Using the built-in text search feature

 {% comment %} :TODO: write this {% endcomment %}